 Rev. Dr. Cynthia Hale ’75

-Hale is founding and senior pastor of Georgia’s Ray of Hope Christian Church.
+Hale is founder and senior pastor of Ray of Hope Christian Church in Decatur, Georgia.
 She has been recognized nationally and internationally for her leadership, integrity, and compassion during her distinguished career in the ministry.
 In 2009, President Barack Obama appointed her to serve on the President’s Commission on White House Fellowships.
 She has been honored by the National Urban League and is a recipient of the inaugural “Women of Power” award.
 In 2012, she received the Preston Taylor Living Legacy Award at the 22nd Biennial Session of the National Convocation of the Christian Church (Disciples of Christ).
 That same year, Ebony magazine named her one of the Power 100, a yearly compilation of the most influential African Americans in the country.

 Hale holds a Master of Divinity degree from Duke University and a Doctor of Ministry from United Theological Seminary.
 In 2010, she authored her first book, I’m a Piece of Work: Sisters Shaped by God.

 Jenny Van Leeuwen Harrington ’97

 Harrington earned a Bachelor of Arts degree in economics from Hollins, where she graduated cum laude with honors and was a member of Phi Beta Kappa.
 She also holds an M.B.A. degree from Columbia University.
 Since 2009, she has been CEO and portfolio manager at Gilman Hill Asset Management, an income-oriented investment boutique in New Canaan, CT that she joined in 2006.
 She is a regular contributor on CNBC’s Halftime Report and her insights with respect to income investing are frequently sought by a variety of media outlets.
 Harrington began her professional career at Goldman Sachs in 1997, where she worked as an associate and financial analyst in the Equities and Investment Management divisions.
 From 2001 through 2006, she was a vice president and associate portfolio manager at Neuberger Berman, a Lehman Brothers subsidiary.